tatsuya/effective-java/chapter-10.md

 ## Item 71: Use lazy initialization judiciously

 You should initialize most fields normally, not lazily.
 If you must initialize a field lazily in order to achieve your performance goals, or to break a harmful initialization circularity, then use the appropriate lazy initialization technique.
 For instance fields, it is the double-check idiom; for static fields, the lazy initialization holder class idiom.
 For instance fields that can tolerate repeated initialization, you may also consider the single-check idiom.

+## Item 72: Don’t depend on the thread scheduler

+Do not depend on the thread scheduler for the correctness of your program.
+The resulting program will be neither robust nor portable.
+As a corollary, do not rely on `Thread.yield` or thread priorities.
+These facilities are merely hints to the scheduler.
+Thread priorities may be used sparingly to improve the quality of service of an already working program, but they should never be used to “fix” a program that barely works.